 session.name = PHPSESSID

-We need to start session before using PHP session function.
-This directive is used to start session automatically on each page request.
+We need to start the session before using PHP session function.
+This directive is used to start the session automatically on each page request.
 So, we need to set session.auto_start as 1.

 session.auto_start = 0 | 1

-If session.auto_start is 1, managing objects into session needs further configuration.
-That is, auto_prepend_file directive is used to refer corresponding class.
+If session.auto_start is 1, managing objects into session need further configuration.
+That is, the auto_prepend_file directive is used to refer corresponding class.